arielelkin/site_source/articles/digital-estate-planning.markdown

 Indeed, a digital asset can be said to be part of one’s digital estate if one has private have access to it.
 But passing on one’s digital estate after one’s death is an issue that has received little attention from academic Computer Science, and little originality from the private sector.
 Prior research in the field of Computer Science has focused on best practices in passing digital assets priorly known to or under custody of a third-party, viz. one’s pre-existing social media account; but so far, no satisfactory overarching strategies have been proposed that can handle the entirety of a person’s digital assets.

 The aim of the present article is to suggest a formal framework for thinking about digital estate planning: A **digital estate** is a set of digital _assets_ with pre-assigned _persistence types_.
-Its **planning** refers to the users and a predesignated group of _executors_ following a predefined _protocol_ for the processing the assets after the user's death.
+Its **planning** refers to a testator and a predesignated group of _executors_ following a predefined _protocol_ for the processing the assets after the testator's death.

 We will discuss acceptable criteria for reliable, user-friendly, and privacy-enhancing digital estate planning protocols and tools, and argue that these criteria can be satisfied by threshold cryptosystems.